Fireplaces and stoves

 Domestic wood-burning stoves and fireplaces have become more popular in recent years.
 But many people aren’t aware of the harmful impact they have on our health through poor indoor and outdoor air quality.
 Rules may also apply to their use – including smoke control areas – depending on where you live.
 Find out if you live in a smoke control area at the bottom of this page.

 Stove and fire smoke contains tiny particles known as particulate matter (PM2.5).
 This pollutant has been identified by the World Health Organization as the most harmful to human health.

 PM2.5 can cause breathing difficulties, such as asthma attacks, and contributes to other health conditions including heart disease and stroke.
 People already suffering from lung and heart problems are more likely to be affected, along with older people, pregnant women and their unborn babies, and very young children.

-According to the Government’s 2019 Clean Air Strategy, domestic solid fuel, which includes burning wood and coal, is responsible for 38% of PM2.5 pollution in the UK, the largest source.
-The other main sources of PM2.5 air pollution are industrial combustion (16%), industrial solvents and processes (13%), and road transport (12%).
+According to Department for Environment, Food & Rural Affairs (Defra) official statistics, domestic burning of solid fuel, which includes wood and coal, is responsible for around 25% of all PM2.5 pollution in the UK.
+The other main sources are industrial combustion and processes, including solvent use, and road transport.

 For more information on the types, sources and health effects of poor air quality, visit the Air pollution and you page.

 Many things affect emissions from burning wood or coal, including the type of fireplace or stove, the fuel used, and appliance and chimney maintenance.